Example 3: Generating a Multiplication Table

 ColumnHeaders = ["First Number", "Second Number","Product"]

-table = build_html_table(columns,ColumnHeaders)
+table = msc.print_table(ColumnHeaders, rows)

 In the second version, we are going to use the Pandas library to first create a Pandas dataframe, and then convert the dataframe into an HTML table, using .to_html()